 and then put the Thai basil on top.

 3) Put the fish mousse in the containers over the vegetables and steam over high heat for 15-20 minutes.

 4) While you’re waiting for the fish mousse to be cooked, put the coconut cream and rice flour together in a small pot, and set it over medium-low heat.
 Heat until the content bubbles, then turn off.

-5) When the fish mousse is finished cooking, pour a tablespoon of coconut cream mixture you made in #4 above onto the top of the finished fish mousse.
+5) When the fish mousse is almost finished cooking (about 12-15 minutes in), pour a tablespoon of coconut cream mixture you made in #4 above onto the top of the finished fish mousse.
 Arrange the julienned chilies, cilantro leaf, and chiffonaded Kaffir lime leaves over the coconut cream and put the fish mousse back on the steamer and steam for another 2 minutes.